GyaaniWorldOld vs New Tax Regime Calculator

 Old vs New Tax Regime

-Enter your salary and deductions — instantly see which tax regime saves you more money in FY 2025-26.
-Includes the new ₹12 lakh zero-tax benefit.
+Enter your income and deductions to see which tax regime saves you more money in FY 2026-27.
+Side-by-side comparison with exact tax figures under both regimes.

 ₹12L